pedroliman/pedros-housekeeping-rules/README.md

-# Pedro's R package and code repository housekeeping rules
+# R package and code repository housekeeping rules
 Housekeeping rules for R packages &amp; code repositories

 The heart of this document is to serve as an agreed-upon set of rules we follow to ensure the quality of our R packages and code repositories.
 They were created by Pedro for the packages he contributes to but may be used for other R packages or software.
-Their purpose of them is to ensure the quality of the code we release, compliance with RAND's QA and IP standards and make sure any R package I contribute to is well-maintained.
+Their purpose of them is to ensure the quality of the code we release, compliance with QA and IP standards and make sure any R package I contribute to is well-maintained.

 These rules are mostly targeted to the R environment and informed by Pedro's preferences – by no means do they represent absolute standards that you should always follow.
 That said, you will notice that most of them are followed by well-maintained packages in the R community.
-Rather than a set-in-stone set of rules, these rules can evolve over time, but they always need to ensure our compliance with current RAND policy.
+Rather than a set-in-stone set of rules, these rules can evolve over time.

 **Roles:**